olcaysarmaz/coffeeprice/README.md

 Method
 I tried to come up with an object-oriented program, i.e. the program has a M/M/1 class.
 For an M/M/1 object, you can calculate Ws, Wq, Ls, Lq values easily.

+With the given problem parameters, the output of the program will be as in the following:
+  -Maximum Arrival Rate that the stable system can accommodate: 18.0 customers per hour -The coffee price at the stable system is $3.92 -Average number in System - Ls: 1.5
+  -Average number in Queue - Lq: 0.9
+  -Average time in System - Ws: 5.0
+  -Average time in Queue - Wq: 3.0
+  -The optimal coffee price is $3.92.